 All Inclusive Expedition Cruise

 The frozen continent at the end of the earth is well worth the wait.
 The coldest, highest and driest of all seven continents, Antarctica begs discovery.
 Be humbled by the solitude and emptiness, as pods of seals lazily bask on floes, waddles of penguins dive (and thrive) in the icy waters and humpbacks – the most magnificent of all maritime beasts; breach gracefully before your very eyes.
 Your Antarctic adventure begins as soon as you arrive in Punta Arenas.
-Enjoy meeting your fellow explorers during an evening briefing and welcome dinner before traveling the next day by private BAE146 aircraft to King George Island, where Silver Explorer and your life changing voyage await.
+Enjoy meeting your fellow explorers during an evening briefing and welcome dinner before traveling the next day by private BAE146 aircraft to King George Island, where Silver Cloud and your life changing voyage await.

 • Cross Drake Passage by Private jet in 2 hours, instead of two days.

 • See snow-covered mountains, mighty glaciers and spectacular icebergs

 • Encounter Rockhopper, Gentoo, Macaroni, King, Adelie, Magellanic and Chinstrap Penguins

 • Identify seabirds including albatrosses, shearwaters and petrels

 • Visit historic sites of the early explorers and the remains of whaling operations